Viewing Part or Whole File Contents

 15) Adios amigo

-Here are some examples with -n option:
+Here are some examples with the -n option:

 # last two lines (input has 15 lines)